The Long Version

 guitar instrumentals and released his first solo CD.
 Although his nickname of Homeless Bob had stuck,

-Bob actually had a very nice home so the title Not Really Homeless suggested itself.
+Bob actually had a very nice home where he occasionally hosted house concerts.
+One of the concerts featured an early performance by the Wailin' Jennys and Cara Luft started calling him Not Really Homeless Bob so the CD title Not Really Homeless suggested itself.

 was conceived, inspired by a mutual love of music and Douglas Adams's The Hitch-Hiker's Guide to the Galaxy.